survivejs/webpack-book/manuscript/techniques/05_deploying.md

 To recap:

-* It is also possible to handle the problem of deployment outside of webpack.
+* It's also possible to handle the problem of deployment outside of webpack.
 You can achieve this in an npm script for example.
-* It is possible to configure webpack's `output.publicPath` dynamically.
+* It's possible to configure webpack's `output.publicPath` dynamically.
 This technique is valuable if you don't know it compile-time and want to decide it later.
 This is possible through the `__webpack_public_path__ ` global.